Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

 And the dish placed in front of me was just what I’d hoped for.

-It was a delicious and indulgent start to the day.
-It would be absolutely perfect to set you up for a day of sightseeing around the city of Bath.
+It was a delicious and indulgent start to the day, and absolutely perfect to set you up for a day of sightseeing around the city of Bath.

 Because you will be spoiled for choice when it comes to things to do in Bath!